theNewDynamic/oregonsadventurecoast.com/content/blog/2016-03-10-local-spotlight-egyptian-theatre.md

 _“Have come to over 10 performances here in the last several years.
 A truly jaw dropping interior that is one of a kind, and really brings back the spirit of the roaring 20’s.
 Visit if you have a chance!__“_

-_“**I absolutely love the movies we see there.
+_“I absolutely love the movies we see there.
 We saw the Minions recently.
 We also saw the old Mummy with Boris Karloff.
 The popcorn is fabulous.
 The seats are comfortable and you can see from every seat.
-We will keep going back.**“_
+We will keep going back.“_

-_“**I love this place and so nice to see it alive.
+_“I love this place and so nice to see it alive.
 Have enjoyed many of the things going on, a nice place to spend an evening out.
-Terrific job by those who run it and those who put it all together.**“_
+Terrific job by those who run it and those who put it all together.“_

-_“**This is like a trip back in time.
+_“This is like a trip back in time.
 The decor is original, and the feel reminds me of going to the movies back when I was a kid.
 A definite classic experience.
-Seats are very comfortable, great snack bar, clean restrooms!**“_
+Seats are very comfortable, great snack bar, clean restrooms!“_

 ### **I’m Sold!**

 We’re glad to hear it!
 The Egyptian Theatre is a special part of Coos Bay’s history and one that should be experienced by everyone at least once.
-If you want classic entertainment then you’ll be hard pressed to find better.
+If you want classic entertainment then you’ll be hard-pressed to find better.

 As we previously mentioned the Egyptian Theatre is run by non-profit efforts and passionate volunteers.
 If you’d like to get involved then reach out to the <a href="http://egyptiantheatreoregon.com/volunteer-info/" target="_blank">Egyptian Theatre</a> and help keep this historic landmark up and running for future generations of visitors.